"What is my home worth" is a question that any homeowner should be able to answer at any given time.

 Then, take the average selling price and divide it by the average square footage.
 That figure gives us the average price per square footage in the neighbourhood.
 Multiply the price per square footage by the square footage of our house.
 That final figure is an estimate of what is my home worth.

-As mentioned, certain design details or neighbourhood facilities can drive up the price of a house.
+When calculating what is your home worth, certain design details or neighbourhood facilities can drive up the price of a house.
 That is why there might be price difference between two very similar houses on the very same street.

 The factors all increase the value of a property.
 Some of these factors the homeowner actually has control over while other factors are related to the location.